Innokin Coolfire PZPulse Kit Review

-I have once again brought you a gadget from Sourcemore that I found quite interesting, released by Innokin (a brand that has almost faded into oblivion) under the name Coolfire PZPulse!
-Well, this test subject proved quite interesting to me because at first glance, I quickly confused it with another, more popular brand, which is none other than Geekvape… Since I think the resemblance is too great, I became increasingly curious whether it delivers what is expected and what the manufacturer promised, as there are similarities in its features too.
-To mention something else, the device is capable of a maximum of 80 Watts, and the 2400mAh built-in battery is charged in just over 1 hour using 2A fast charging.
-It is a DTL device, so it operates with 0.2, 0.4, and 0.6 Ohm PZP Max coils.
+Once again, I brought a rather interesting gadget from Sourcemore, released by the (almost forgotten, one might say) Innokin under the name Coolfire PZPulse!
+Well, this test subject turned out to be quite interesting for me, as at first glance I mistook it for another, more popular brand, which is none other than Geekvape… Since I think the similarity is too great, I became increasingly curious whether it would deliver what was expected and promised by the manufacturer, as there are also similarities among its features.
+To mention something else, the device is capable of a maximum of 80 Watts, and the 2400mAh built-in battery is charged in a little over 1 hour with the help of 2A fast charging.
+It’s a DTL device, so it operates with 0.2, 0.4, and 0.6 Ohm PZP Max atomizers.

-With dimensions of 119 x 43.77 x 30.58mm, the PZPulse, made of zinc alloy and PCTG material, is available in 5 colors: purple, silver, black, blue and green gradient, and gunmetal.
-The silver one arrived to me.
-Now let’s see what it can do, or perhaps what it cannot do…
+With dimensions of 119 x 43.77 x 30.58mm, made of zinc alloy and PCTG material, the PZPulse is available in 5 colors: purple, silver, black, blue and green gradient, and gunmetal.
+The silver one arrived for me.
+Now let’s see what it can do, or what it can’t do…

 Innokin Coolfire PZPulse Kit Experience Report

-Box Contents and Getting Acquainted with the Device
+Box Contents and Getting to Know the Device

-We don’t get much with the PZPulse, only a USB-C charging cable, a 0.2 and a 0.4 Ohm PZP Max coil, of which the 0.4 is found in the POD head.
-Furthermore, we also find a user manual and the Warranty Card in the box.
+We don’t get much with the PZPulse, just a USB-C charging cable, a 0.2 and 0.4 Ohm PZP Max atomizer (the 0.4 one will be found in the POD), a user manual, and the Warranty Card.

-On the front panel, we find the fire button, below it the 0.96" TFT display, below that the navigation buttons, and finally the USB-C connector which, as I mentioned, fast charges the 2400mAh battery at 2A.
-Nothing is found on the back except the PZPulse inscription.
-Of course, except for those few creases and the protruding fold, because they didn’t treat the grip material very well.
-And by the way, this is not nearly as soft as the Geekvape gadget’s…
+On the front, we find the fire button, below it the 0.96" TFT display, also below it the navigation buttons, and finally the USB-C port which, as I’ve already written, fast charges the 2400mAh battery at 2A.
+There’s nothing on the back except the PZPulse inscription.
+Of course, except for a few creases and peeking folds, as they didn’t handle the grip material very well.
+And by the way, it’s not as soft as the gadget from Geekvape…

-On the right side of the device, we find the manual device lock slider button, which also resembles the Geekvape device lock button.
-On the left side, the Innokin inscription adorns the metal frame, which is again eerily Geekvape-like.
+On the right side of the device, we find the manual device lock slider, which also resembles the lock button on Geekvape devices.
+On the left, the Innokin inscription adorns the metal frame, which is again eerily Geekvape-like.

-The 5.5ml POD head on top of the PZPulse also resembles the Boost POD heads here and there, but this already differs in several ways from the device, which strongly resembles the characteristic design of the Boost series, but considering the overall picture, I think the PZPulse wants to be a copy of the Boost.
-Returning to the subject, the PZP Max coil is extremely easy to remove or insert, as it is plug and play like most coils.
-On the bottom of the device, there are only the mandatory pictograms.
+The 5.5ml POD at the top of the PZPulse also resembles Boost PODs here and there, but it differs from the device in more ways.
+The device itself strongly resembles the characteristic design of the Boost series, but considering the overall picture, I think the PZPulse wants to be a copy of the Boost.
+Returning to the POD, the PZP Max atomizer is extremely easy to remove and insert, as it is plug and play like most atomizers these days.
+At the bottom of the device, there are only the mandatory pictograms.

-Returning briefly to the PCTG material POD head of the PZPulse, its design is not bad, actually.
-The filling opening is quite large, so we can refill it with anything, although Chubby Gorilla bottles will not be a solution for this device; a narrower bottle is needed for comfortable refilling.
-The airflow control ring is located under the drip tip and fortunately does not rotate by itself, but we can adjust it easily.
-The drip tip is a standard 510, which we can change to whatever we like; whether it’s worth it, I’ll write about later.
-I put the coil aside, let’s leave it, I’ll write about it later…
+Returning a bit to the PZPulse’s PCTG POD, its design is not bad.
+The filling port is quite large, so we can refill it with anything, although Chubby Gorilla bottles won’t be a solution for this device; a narrower bottle is needed for comfortable refilling.
+The airflow control ring is located under the drip tip and fortunately, it doesn’t rotate on its own, but we can adjust it easily.
+The drip tip is a standard 510, which we can replace with whatever we like; I’ll write later if it’s worth it.
+I’ve put the atomizer aside, let’s leave it at that, I’ll write about it later…

-Well, the situation is that, as I already mentioned and I think it was obvious, the PZPulse can be considered a Geekvape Boost copy!
-It resembles it so much that at first glance it almost fooled me.
+Well, the fact is, as I’ve already mentioned and I think it was obvious, the PZPulse can be considered a copy of the Geekvape Boost!
+It’s so similar that at first glance it almost fooled me.
 The main point is coming now!
-Let’s dissect this little thing!
+Let’s dissect the little one!

 Experience Report

-In reviews, I always first highlight the exterior, which is a weak point of the PZPulse in this case!
-The material usage itself is not bad, as it is made of zinc alloy and PCTG material, but unfortunately, the whole thing fails during assembly!
-The seams do not meet everywhere, and the curves do not match everywhere, which is unfortunately visible.
-It’s as if they messed up the dimensions when cutting the different surfaces and panels.
-Because of this, there are problems during assembly, which is bad for several reasons, because anything that gets into the seams will not be easily cleaned out, whether it’s liquid, water, or even dust.
-This is because it has an IP68 rating, which denotes water and dust resistance, but if it is not assembled well, there is a risk that it will not be waterproof after all, and dust can ruin a device just like water.
-So it would have been better if they had paid more attention to the assembly, because this failed completely for me already, and we are only halfway through the report!
-(But what else is coming, oh my…)
+In tests, I always focus on aesthetics first, which in this case is one of the PZPulse’s weaknesses!
+The material usage itself is not bad, as it’s made of zinc alloy and PCTG, but unfortunately, the whole thing fails at assembly!
+The seams don’t align everywhere, and the curves don’t fit everywhere, which is unfortunately visible.
+It’s as if they messed up the dimensions when milling the different surfaces and panels.
+As a result, there are problems during assembly, which is a pain for several reasons: anything that gets into the seams won’t be easily cleaned, whether it’s liquid, water, or even dust.
+It has an IP68 rating, which indicates water and dust resistance, but if it’s not assembled well, there’s a risk that it won’t be waterproof, and dust can ruin a device just as much as water.
+So, it would have been better if they had paid more attention to the assembly, because as it is, it completely failed for me already, and we’re only halfway through the review!
+(But what’s coming next, oh my…)

-Here is a photo that adequately conveys the shoddy, poor assembly work I just mentioned!
-Seam?
+Here’s a photo that adequately shows the poor, shoddy assembly work I just wrote about!
+Seams?
 They don’t know the word!
-My fingernail fits right in there!
+My fingernail can easily fit in there!

-As seen in this picture, my fingernail also fits easily into the right side of the seam below the USB connector!
-This picture perfectly presents the botched sizing!
+As in this picture, my fingernail can easily fit into the right side of the seam below the USB connector!
+This picture perfectly illustrates the messed-up dimensions!

-By the way, it is also shock-resistant, which is at least a true fact, as I managed to drop it and fortunately it was unharmed; the paint did not chip, nor are there any scratches on it!
-But I think even a non-shock-resistant device could handle that much… Although if they had forced the surfaces together more tightly, it wouldn’t fall apart over time either, but I hope I’m wrong… The grip is nicely rounded, but this is only aesthetically pleasing, and only from a distance.
-When held in the hand, it is not at all as soft as the padded covering of the Geekvape.
-This is just a thicker leather-like material that we can feel the metal underneath when we squeeze it.
-Moreover, it is squeezed under the metal so ugly, as if they decided to put a grip covering on it at the very last moment, because it is squeezed so tightly as if there were no designated space for it, causing the leather to wrinkle on top.
-At the bottom, it looks like the material wasn’t cut to size, so the folded leather sticks out from under the seam.
+By the way, it is also shock-resistant, which is at least a valid fact, as I managed to drop it and fortunately, it wasn’t damaged, the paint didn’t chip, not a single scratch!
+But even a non-shock-resistant device would withstand this, I think… Although if they had forced the surfaces together better, it wouldn’t fall apart over time, but I hope I’m wrong… The grip is nicely rounded, but it’s only visually appealing, and only from a distance.
+In hand, it’s not as soft as Geekvape’s padded cover.
+This is just a thicker leather-like material that feels the metal underneath when squeezed.
+Moreover, it’s so poorly pressed under the metal, as if they decided at the last minute to put a grip cover on it, because it’s pressed so tightly as if there wasn’t a designated space for it, so the leather is creased at the top.
+At the bottom, it’s as if the material wasn’t cut to size, so the folded leather peeks out from under the seam.
 This is again attributable to poor assembly.

-Look here, wrinkled on top and sticking out at the bottom.
+Look at this, it’s creased at the top and peeking out at the bottom.
 What kind of work is this?

-The fire button rattles slightly; in contrast, to write something positive, there are no issues with the navigation buttons.
+The fire button is slightly wobbly.
+On the other hand, to say something positive, there are no problems with the navigation buttons.

-FunctionalityThe most annoying flaw of the PZPulse is that the firing button often fails!
+FunctionalityThe most annoying bug of the PZPulse is that the fire button often misses!
 I press it and it doesn’t fire!
-Roughly every 60-70th puff it gives up, and no matter how much I press it, the device ignores me… But it has also happened frequently that it got fed up after every 3rd puff.
-Although it resumed working on the next puff, well, a renowned and long-established manufacturer like Innokin simply cannot allow such a thing!
+Roughly every 60-70 puffs, it gives up, and no matter how much I press it, the device ignores me… But it has happened more often, when it got tired of it every 3rd puff.
+Although it resumed working on the next puff, but still, a manufacturer as renowned and long-standing as Innokin simply cannot afford such a thing!
 Not to mention the device lock button!
-But I will mention that just a slight movement locks the device halfway, or unlocks it if it was locked, but ultimately it doesn’t matter because it doesn’t work properly this way!
+But I’ll mention it anyway, just a slight movement and it locks the device halfway, or unlocks it if it was locked, but ultimately it doesn’t matter, because it doesn’t work properly like this!
 But at least the navigation buttons work well!
-The POD head is not completely fixed, it tends to move a little, although it’s not critical and the magnets hold it properly, so this is something that can be overlooked, especially after what has been described and what follows!
-The PZPulse POD head actually isn’t bad, there’s really no issue with that, however, the coil inside produces a very disturbing phenomenon.
-It leaks the liquid, so the leakproof feature mentioned on the manufacturer’s website is not characteristic of the device either!
+The POD head is not completely fixed, it tends to move a little, although it’s not terrible and the magnets hold it properly, so this is something that can be overlooked, especially after what has been described and what follows!
+The PZPulse POD head isn’t actually bad, there’s no real problem with it, but the atomizer inside is already producing a very annoying phenomenon.
+It leaks liquid, so the leakproof property mentioned on the manufacturer’s website is not characteristic of the device!

 This is every POD owner’s nightmare!
-This also raised the question in my mind: what kind of work ethic might prevail at Innokin if they can release something like this?
+This is where the question arose in my mind: what kind of work ethic might prevail at Innokin’s premises if they can release something like this?

-Speaking of leaking, this is what the water resistance is like!
-That is water that leaked between the display and the plexiglass!
-The liquid spilled onto it, I thought I would rinse it off, since it’s waterproof!
+Speaking of leaks, that’s how much for water resistance!
+That’s water that flowed between the display and the plexiglass!
+The liquid flowed onto it, I thought I’d rinse it off, since it’s waterproof!
 Well, no!
 But the Geekvape didn’t leak, no matter how much I washed it…

-The leaked water will slowly destroy the display or even the entire device!
-Thus, the indicated IP68 rating is a huge lie!
-The device cannot be completely turned off.
-If we press the firing button quickly 3 times, the device supposedly turns off, at least that’s what the display shows, but if we lock the device afterward, it still displays Locked and won’t allow it to turn on until we unlock it.
-In my opinion, this is completely pointless.
+The leaked water will slowly but surely ruin the display or even the entire device!
+So the indicated IP68 rating is a huge, blatant lie!
+The device cannot be turned off completely.
+If we press the fire button quickly 3 times, it theoretically turns off, at least that’s what the display shows, but if we then lock the device, it still says Locked and won’t let it turn on until we unlock the device.
+In my opinion, this is totally pointless.

 Menu

-The menu, apart from having almost nothing in it, works well overall.
-It does what it was designed for; we can adjust the puff duration and screen timeout.
-Both maintain the set seconds with clockwork precision.
-So there is no problem with that.
-What is strange, however, is that Time out appears instead of the Screen menu item, but perhaps one can get over this, as we have read much more disturbing things in this review.
-However, since we mentioned puffing, the puff counter does not go up to 9999, but switches from 999 to 000, and only then to 001, which is strange because it deviates from the norm, but perhaps this data is not essential, as everyone vapes as much as they feel like.
+The menu, apart from the fact that it practically doesn’t exist, works well overall.
+It does what it was designed for, we can adjust the puff length and screen timeout.
+Both adhere to the set seconds with clockwork precision.
+So there’s no problem with that.
+What’s strange, however, is that Time out appears instead of the Screen menu item, but perhaps one can get over this, as we have read much more disturbing things in this report.
+However, since we mentioned puffing, the puff counter doesn’t go up to 9999, but at 999 it switches to 000, and only after that to 001, which is strange because it differs from the norm, but perhaps this is not an important detail, as everyone vapes as much as they like.

 Experience

-As I wrote above, let’s just ignore the coil because, to put it mildly, it’s not good!
-Of course, it produces some flavor, but not in an outstanding way.
-The cactus liquid tasted more like kiwi, the peanut one like bad coffee, I felt something from the vanilla cream one, but perhaps only because it was more intense and sweeter than the previous two, so it hit harder.
-But now that the coil is nearing the end of its life, I only taste the sweetener with a slight hint of vanilla.
+As I wrote above, let’s just forget about the atomizer, because it’s not good, to put it mildly!
+Of course, it brings some flavor, but not in an outstanding way at all.
+The cactus liquid tasted more like kiwi, the nutty one like bad-tasting coffee, I felt something from the vanilla cream, but mostly because it was more intense and sweeter than the previous two, so it hit harder.
+But now that the coil is nearing its end, I only taste the sweetener with a hint of vanilla.
 The first 30-40 puffs were worse than this.
-The TH took everything, like hitting the jackpot!
-Nothing else could be felt, just the unbearably strong throat hit!
-But don’t imagine that I don’t like TH because I can’t handle it; I don’t like it because after a while my throat hurts, but I usually tolerate it fine.
-I gave the PZPulse to Donát to try because he tolerates TH better and even likes it, but he gave it back saying even that was too much for him.
+The TH took everything, like hitting a jackpot!
+Nothing else could be felt, only the incredibly strong throat hit!
+But don’t imagine that I don’t like TH because I can’t handle it, but because after a while my throat hurts from it, although I can usually handle it.
+I gave the PZPulse to Donát to try because he can handle it better, and even likes TH, but he gave it back, saying it was too much even for him.
 That’s how unenjoyable it is!
-We managed to get through those first 40 puffs, while the TH somewhat subsided, over several hours, just so I could finally use it fully, and this isn’t even the smallest coil, but the 0.4 one, which shouldn’t be this strong.
-Moreover, I didn’t use it between 40-60 Watts as recommended by the manufacturer, but first at 25, then at 30 Watts, because it is simply unenjoyable and strong with the recommended Watt settings.
-And on top of that, it also pissed itself, so the flavor absolutely could not compensate for the external shortcomings and poor assembly of the PZPulse!
-I also tried it with a narrower drip tip because this one was longer, hoping the flavor would turn in the right direction, but I only managed to suck up the liquid, so this path is also not viable.
+We managed to get through those first 40 puffs, during which the TH somewhat subsided, over hours, so that I could finally use it properly, and this is not even with the smallest atomizer, but the 0.4 ohm, which shouldn’t be this strong.
+Moreover, I didn’t use it between 40-60 Watts as recommended by the manufacturer, but first at 25, then at 30 Watts, because it’s simply unenjoyable and strong at the recommended Watt settings.
+And on top of that, it leaked, so the flavor absolutely could not compensate for the external shortcomings and poor assembly of the PZPulse!
+I also tried a tighter drip tip, because this one was longer, thinking the flavor might improve, but I only managed to suck up liquid with it, so this is not a viable path either.

-This time I will not write a pro and con list because the Innokin PZPulse is a borderline thin piece of crap as it is!
-The assembly is poor, which allows all the dust in the world to get in, which can wreck the whole thing.
-The water resistance failed because water is swimming in the display, and it’s only a matter of time before it flows into the chips, and if it doesn’t short circuit but reaches the battery, we’ll celebrate with fireworks, but nobody will be smiling then, and we’ll hear again that e-cigarettes are dangerous!
-The coil underperforms in flavor and even leaks underneath itself.
-What is relatively problem-free is the menu and the puff counter, but even those don’t work as they should, but at least they do their job, even if not in the usual way.
+This time I won’t write a pro and con list, because the Innokin PZPulse is a thoroughly diluted piece of crap as it is!
+The assembly is poor, as a result of which all the dust in the world gets into it, which can ruin the whole thing.
+The water resistance failed because water is swimming in the display, which is only a matter of time before it flows into the chips, and if it doesn’t short them out but reaches the battery, we’ll celebrate with fireworks, but then nobody will be smiling, and again people will say e-cigarettes are dangerous!
+The atomizer is lacking in flavor and even leaks.
+What is relatively problem-free is the menu and the puff counter, but even they don’t work as they should, but at least they do their job, even if not in the usual way.

-In conclusion, I do not recommend the Innokin Coolfire PZPulse Kit to anyone!
-It failed worse for me than anything before!
-I only regret that there is nothing I could genuinely list as positive besides the navigation buttons.
-If the assembly were good, I wouldn’t have to fear that it would break if dropped once.
-However, I think the lack of water resistance is also attributable to the poor assembly.
-If the flavor return were better, perhaps the thing could be saved, but the coil leaks, which means there would be plenty of problems even with good flavor.
-But I won’t list further what ifs… Finally, one should imagine what would have happened if Innokin hadn’t put this together…
+As a final word, I do not recommend the Innokin Coolfire PZPulse Kit to anyone!
+It failed for me more than anything else so far!
+I only regret that there is nothing I could have listed as truly positive, apart from the navigation buttons.
+If the assembly were good, then one wouldn’t have to fear it falling apart.
+However, I think the lack of water resistance can also be attributed to poor assembly.
+If the flavor delivery were better, perhaps the matter could be salvaged, but the atomizer leaks, which means that even with good flavor, there would be plenty of problems.
+But I won’t list any further what-ifs… Just imagine in conclusion what would have happened if Innokin hadn’t messed this up…

 Thank you for reading!
 Have a nice day! :hugs: